 Ultimately, just as you must work with an SBA-approved lender to apply for a 7(a) loan, you’ll need to find a microloan intermediary in your community and apply for one of these loans with them.

-These loans will be available through the SBA’s network of SBA Senior International Credit Officers.
-You can find these officers located in U.S. Export Assistance Centers around the country, and they’ll be able to answer any questions you might have about this program.
+These loans are available through the SBA’s network of SBA Senior International Credit Officers.
+You can find these officers located in U.S. Export Assistance Centers around the country.

-This being said, this program is designed to provide working capital to businesses that export sales.
-Because banks are unlikely to provide working capital advances for these purposes, the SBA offers a 90% guarantee on export loans.
-With these loans, therefore, businesses can apply in advance of finalizing an export sale or contract.
+Because banks are unlikely to provide working capital advances for export sales, the SBA offers a 90% guarantee on export loans.
+With these loans, businesses can apply in advance of finalizing an export sale or contract.
 Once again, businesses have to work with a participating SBA lender to actually apply.

 You can apply for SBA Export Loans in amounts as high as $5 million.
 Unlike some of their other programs, the SBA does not have any regulations for interest rates on these loans—instead, you must negotiate your rates directly with your lender.

-Once again, due to the nature of the different SBA loan programs, some of the qualification requirements will depend on the lender you’re working with and the program you’re applying for.
-Nevertheless, there are a few general SBA loan requirements that you can keep in mind to see if your business might be eligible for one of these programs:
+Once again, due to the nature of the different SBA loan programs, some of the qualification requirements will depend on the lender and the program you’re applying for.
+Nevertheless, there are a few general SBA loan requirements that you can keep in mind:

 On top of these basic requirements, you’ll also need to have great personal credit and strong business financials.
 Although SBA loans are more accessible than traditional bank loans, they are not the easiest loans to qualify for.